 The Brown Room is an intimate cocktail lounge occupying the same spot as Congress Hall’s first legal post-Prohibition cocktail bar.
-It’s often called Cape May’s living room because of its cozy wood-burning fireplace and the vibrant atmosphere with Darin MacDonald playing on the piano.
+It’s often called the hub of Congress Hall because of its inviting wood-burning fireplace and the vibrant atmosphere with Darin MacDonald playing on the piano.
 The Brown Room is a true shining star for those who love the lounge experience and the cocktail list is a true standout — both imaginative and concise.
 Order from an impressive tome of drinks that pays homage to our farm-fresh ingredients and pre-Prohibition cocktails.
 As the local folks huddled at the bar can attest, this is truly a place for privacy and relaxation.
 Don’t forget to people-watch: The Brown Room buzzes with a lively, good-looking crowd.

 During the day, enjoy the views of the lush garden and the Atlantic Ocean while ordering fresh juices from Congress Hall’s Veranda Bar.
 At night, the veranda picks up convivial steam as people pour into the long row of rocking chairs, where they sit with friends and family sipping cocktails or a fruity drink after a day at the beach.

 Tommy’s Folly Coffee Shop is the perfect place to start your day.
 Guests and locals come for the croissants, fresh pastries, panini, and cappuccinos all day long.
 Sandwiches, soups and salads are also popular for those who long for a quick lunch.

 The Star Coffee Shop not only brews fresh La Colombe coffee but also has an assortment of juices, yogurts and fresh baked bakery items.